 - Market the theme: Use your marketing materials to highlight the theme and create excitement for the event.
 Consider using graphics, images, and descriptions that relate to the theme and encourage guests to attend.

 Creating a theme for your major donor event can help make the event more memorable and engaging for your guests.
 By considering your goals, audience, and organization when selecting a theme, you can ensure the theme aligns with your message and resonates with your guests.
-By incorporating the theme into the decor, food and drink, activities, and marketing materials, you can create a cohesive and memorable experience for your guests.
+By incorporating the theme into the decor, food and drink, activities, and marketing materials, you can create a cohesive, memorable experience with excellent fundraising ideas for your guests.

 6. Create a compelling invitation